Military Fitness Is Broken: Why Most PT Programs Fail

 Yet most military PT programs do exactly that.

-They exhaust people.
+They exhaust people

-They injure people.
+They injure people

-They create the illusion of readiness without delivering it.
+They create the illusion of readiness without delivering it

 And the system keeps repeating itself because pain is mistaken for progress.
 This is not a new problem.
 It is just one the institution refuses to confront honestly.
 CF-ONE training programs are built to confront it directly, structured, progressive, and accountable to performance outcomes rather than effort theater.
-For soldiers looking for military fitness programs built on structure rather than tradition, military fitness programs is the right starting point.
+For soldiers looking for military fitness programs built on structure rather than tradition, military fitness programs are the right starting point.
+For soldiers deciding which military fitness program fits their situation and goals, the military fitness program buying guide walks through exactly how to evaluate your options.
+For soldiers with specific questions about military fitness program structure and selection, the military fitness program FAQ covers the most common questions in one place.

 The Core Issue

+Military PT is not designed as training.
+It is designed as compliance-based group activity.
+That distinction matters.
 Training is a structured process intended to create specific adaptations over time.
 Group activity is something you can run every morning with minimal planning, minimal equipment, and minimal resistance from leadership.

 Most military PT falls into the second category.
 That is why outcomes are inconsistent at best and destructive at worst.
 The full definition of what effective training actually is and why PT falls short of it is covered in what is tactical fitness and what it is not, it draws the same line this post is drawing, from first principles.